alex-nikitin-ninja/blog-nikitin-ninja-posts/posts/2021/12/05/01/post.md

 ```
 $ grep [OPTION...]
 PATTERNS [FILE...]
 ```
-some other helpful flags to use:
+Some other helpful options to use:

 `-i` `--ignore-case` - case insensitive search